Projeto-Pindorama/lemount/README.markdown

 Let's suppose, hypothetically speaking, that i have a virtual disk image, i will call it `DISK.img` and i want to mount it.
 I first will simply expose the disk to the system, using `losetup`(8).
 Then, i will run `lemount`.
-At the first question, which is "Which disk do you want to mount?", will respond it with my disk identifier that i probabily saw when it listed my disk.
+At the first question, which is "Which disk do you want to mount?", will respond it with my disk identifier that I probably saw when it listed my disk.
 In this case, it's `loop0`.
 Then, it will question me about what type of media it is.
 Is it a disk? a USB? a CD-ROM Drive?
 Since it's a disk, i can answer with `dsk`.